andreamartz/sb-20-currency-converter/conceptual.md

   'foods?type=pretzel').
 How might you choose which one is a better fit for an application?

+    Passing the information as a resource in the URL is appropriate when there is a view devoted to the content described by that parameter.

+    Passing it as part of a query string would be appropriate if the parameter was more of a modifier to get more specific information about the page content than would otherwise be displayed.

 - How do you collect data from a URL placeholder parameter using Flask?

 - How do you collect data from the query string using Flask?